Patient safety in the operating room has improved in the last few decades, however significant risks remain.

 “Adverse events can be immediate, or subtle and delayed.
 Immediate examples include administration of the wrong dose of anaesthetic drug, inadvertently incising important structures (vessel, nerve, ureter), or even a “sharps ” injury to anyone within the team.

-“In addition, surgical products may be accidentally left within the patient.
-All these events can be avoided when the team is concentrating and due diligence procedures are carried out”.
+All of these events can be avoided when the team is concentrating and due diligence procedures are carried out, she argues.

 Traditionally the Surgeon is the leader of the operating unit, closely followed by the Anaethetist/Anaesthetic nurse, Scrub nurse/ Scout nurse, Surgical assistant/Registrar, Technician and Patient.
-However, all play an integral part in patient safety, advocacy and clinical outcomes.
+However, Dr. Yap believes all play an integral part in patient safety, advocacy and clinical outcomes.

-“Importantly, team communication and information sharing are critical for optimising team performance”, Dr. Yap continues.
+“Importantly, team communication and information sharing are critical for optimising team performance”, she continues.
 “All those in the operative team must accurately understand their owns tasks and equipment, as well as the tasks, responsibilities and capabilities of the other team members”.

-Dr. Yap defines teamwork as interrelated behaviours, actions, cognitions and attitudes that facilitate the required work to be completed.
-She says, “Performance relies on the characteristics of team members, for example, personal skills and attributes, reputation and expertise; and on workplace factors, such as staffing levels, the working environment, and protocols such as Team Time Out”.
+Dr. Yap defines teamwork as the, “Interrelated behaviours, actions, cognitions and attitudes that facilitate the required work to be completed”.
+She believes that performance relies on the characteristics of team members, including personal skills and attributes, reputation and expertise; and on workplace factors, such as staffing levels, the working environment, and protocols such as Team Time Out.

 “Team time out addresses correct patient, correct procedure, correct side, and potential allergies, prior to commencement of surgery.
 This should occur between the patient and two team members, one of which includes the surgeon”.